microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 This document describes how to prepare the HoloToolkit sourcecode for use in your project.

+# Download a HoloToolkit-Unity Asset Package
+You can download archived or daily builds of the HoloToolkit-Unity Asset Packages from the [HoloToolkit Archive](https://riverar.github.io/HoloToolkit-Unity-Builds) archive Rafael Rivera has so kindly put together for us.

 # Preparing the HoloToolkit-Unity Code

-We'll build the HoloToolkit from source since it's a reasonable assumption that you want the latest and greatest if you are reading this document.
-To do this you need to clone the GitHUb repository at https://github.com/Microsoft/HoloToolkit-Unity.git.
+If you'd like to build the HoloToolkit from the source, you'll need to clone the GitHUb repository at https://github.com/Microsoft/HoloToolkit-Unity.git.
 If you've never cloned a repo before then you should consider using the GitHub desktop client, see https://desktop.github.com/.